 Disembarking the Ship

 Each day that your cruise visits a port of call, you will be given instructions on when and where you can disembark.
 Whether or not you’ve booked your excursions through Disney or a third party, you’ll need to know how to access the gangway to get off the ship and what time you can do so.
 If you booked through Disney Cruise Line, you can find all of the information in your Disney Cruise Line app.
+Know what documents you’ll need to get on and off the ship.
+Usually, your Key to the World Card is required and photo ID for those over 16.
+But they will make the announcement on both the morning show and over the speaker system to let you know what you should bring.

 Don’t Feel Obligated to leave the Cruise ship at your Port of Call

 Honestly, we actually struggled with this concept.
 Your goal for a cruise is to sail somewhere, right?
 Not necessarily!
 It could be that your goal is just to sail.
 In fact, after getting back on the boat early for our Disney Nassau Cruise, we were amazed to see how many people never actually left the ship!
-And were living it up with the ice cream and movies.
+And we’re living it up with the ice cream and movies.
 It’s your trip and you get to choose how to spend it.

 We love supporting the local economy when we cruise.
 But we also know that not every port is right for every person.
 So there may be a location on your itinerary that just doesn’t suit you and that’s ok.